QBRC/multiTAP/README.md

 - Then, reference the following notebooks in accordance to your analysis goal:
    - Analyzing single ROIs saved as TIFF files: refer to <a href="notebooks/tutorial-Single-ROI-tiff.ipynb">this jupyter notebook</a>.
-   - Analyzing single ROIs saved as TXT files: refer to <a href="notebooks/tutorial-Single-ROI-txt.ipynb">this jupyter notebook</a>.

-   - Analyzing multiple ROIs contained in MCD files: refer to <a href="notebooks/tutorial-Single-Slide-mcd.ipynb">this jupyter notebook</a>.
+   - Analyzing multiple ROIs contained in MCD files: refer to <a href="notebooks/tutorial-MCD-explore.ipynb">this jupyter notebook</a>.
-   - Preprocess `.qptiff` high dimensional spatial imaging files and save as TIFF files: refer to <a href="notebooks/qptiff-preprocess.ipynb">this jupyter notebook</a>.
+   - Preprocess `.qptiff` high dimensional spatial imaging files and save as TIFF files: refer to <a href="notebooks/tutorial-QPTIFF-explore.ipynb">this jupyter notebook</a>.

 # Command line interface usage
 Given the complexity of the parameters used in the command line, we recommend consolidate all params into one file with YAML format.
 You can find example YAML files in `example_data`.

 ## Single ROI
-To process an ROI of the multiplexed images stored in either TXT or TIFF, you can call the following scripts (notice the different parameters settings for TIFF vs. TXT):
+To process an ROI of the multiplexed images stored in TIFF, you can call the following scripts:
 ```
 cd .CLIscripts/
-python  process_single_roi.py /path/to/your/yaml
+python  process_single_roi.py templates/singleROI_tiff.yaml
 ```

 Parameter options summary: